OpenVnmrJ/openvnmrj.github.io/_documentation/README.md

 ### OpenVnmrJ

 OpenVnmrJ is the outsourced parts of VnmrJ 4.2, used for NMR Data processing and acquisition.
-The software runs on Linux: Centos 6 and Ubuntu 14.02, Trusty Tahr are the targetted hosts.
+The software runs on Linux: Centos 6 and 7 and Ubuntu 14, 16, and 18 are the targetted hosts.
 As a datastation, the software runs on OS X 10.09 to 10.11.

 OpenVnmrJ is designed to be very extensible with:
 - A rich set of macros, written in MAGICAL